C. R. Evers & Co.: History

 C.R.
 Evers & Co. was founded by Christian Rudolph Evers (1821-1877) in 1867.
 Educated as a pharmacist in 1843, had later worked first as a merchant in Vejle and then as a brewer and manufacturer of candles in Ribe.
 In 1984 he was granted a royal monopoly on the production of a malt extract of his own invention.
 The malt extract came in a small tin box and was used for a preparation of a "tasty, potent beer-like drink".
 He was that same year also granted a patent on the malt extract in Sweden, Belgium, France, Austria and Hungary.
 The name C.R.
 Evers & Co. was adopted when the cost of obtaining these patents forced him to enter into a partnership with other investors.

 Evers' widow continued the company after his death in 1877.
 She completed a new factory on Peder Skrams Gade in Copenhagen's new Gammelholm neighbourhood.

 Helmuth Brix acquired the company in 1886.
 He inaugurated a new factory at Østre Fasanvej 15 (now Nordre Fasanvej 101) in 1896.
-Illustreret Tidende brought an article about the company in connection with its 40 yearsanniversary.
+Illustreret Tidende brought an article about the company in connection with its 40th anniversary.